 Starting later than a couple of days from now might make the client interested in choosing someone else – you have to be the judge in each situation.
-This also gives some time for you to get access to whatever accounts or information you need on their side.
+This also gives you some time to get access to whatever accounts or information you need on their side.

-I like to close the conversation talking about next steps.
+I like to close the conversation talking about the next steps.

 Something along the lines of “All you have to do is click ‘hire’ on my Upwork proposal to get started.
 And I’ll send you a summary of our talk within the next 2 hours along with the next steps for us to move forward” (be specific and stick to it!).

 If you’ve had a good conversation you’ll want to keep the momentum going and have them hire you right then and there before they get busy with other things.

 I usually mention two hours because it gives them enough time to hire me and if they haven’t yet, I write that in the email.

 I once had an awesome call with a lead from Upwork and even though I followed the things outlined above (and he totally agreed), he never clicked the hire button – even after I followed up with him several times.
 In fact, I never heard from him again.

 My point here is that you should never assume anything unless they’ve technically hired you on Upwork – if they ask you to do anything before, tell them “sure, I’ll take care of that as soon as you have hired me on Upwork”.